aziomq/aziomq/README.md

 Use of this software is granted under the the BOOST 1.0 license (same as Boost Asio).
 For details see the file `LICENSE-BOOST_1_0 included with the distribution.

+## Contributing

+AzioMQ uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
+See the accompanying CONTRIBUTING file for more information.